ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - Have movies become longer or shorter over time?
     - Are high performing movies usually longer or shorter?
     - How does the duration of top-rated movies compare between those produced in the USA and those produced outside the USA?
-    - Do viewers tend to prefer shorter or longer movies?

 5. How do characters contribute to the overall performance and success of RSVP Movies' productions?
     - What are the details of the top performing actors?
-    - What are the details of the top performing actresses
+    - What are the details of the top performing actresses?
     - Are there any actors/actresses who consistently appear in top-rated movies?

 6. How do the directors impact the success of RSVP Movies' films?